Introduction

 Line item data is the most granular and the most frequently missed category in standard OCR-based extraction.
 Each row in an invoice table carries its own item description, quantity, unit price, and line total.

 Line item data extraction requires a tool that reads tabular data at the row level, not just the document level.
-This data is essential for three-way matching, inventory reconciliation, and purchase order verification.
-Header-only extraction tools miss this category entirely.
+This data is essential for 3-way matching, inventory reconciliation, and purchase order verification.
+Header-only extraction tools miss this category entirely, leaving AP teams to validate line items manually regardless of how well the header extraction performs.

 Key Components of Invoice Data Extraction